History of banking

 The history of banking began with the first prototype banks, that is, the merchants of the world, who gave grain loans to farmers and traders who carried goods between cities.
-This was around 2000 BCE in Assyria, India and Sumeria.
+This was around 2000 BCE in Assyria, India and Sumer.
 Later, in ancient Greece and during the Roman Empire, lenders based in temples gave loans, while accepting deposits and performing the change of money.
-Archaeology from this period in ancient China and India also shows evidence of money lending.
+Archaeology from this period in ancient China and India also show evidences of money lending.

 Many scholars trace the historical roots of the modern banking system to medieval and Renaissance Italy, particularly the affluent cities of Florence, Venice and Genoa.
 The Bardi and Peruzzi families dominated banking in 14th century Florence, establishing branches in many other parts of Europe.
 The most famous Italian bank was the Medici Bank, established by Giovanni Medici in 1397.
 The oldest bank still in existence is Banca Monte dei Paschi di Siena, headquartered in Siena, Italy, which has been operating continuously since 1472.
 Until the end of 2002, the oldest bank still in operation was the Banco di Napoli headquartered in Naples, Italy, which had been operating since 1463.

 Development of banking spread from northern Italy throughout the Holy Roman Empire, and in the 15th and 16th century to northern Europe.
 This was followed by a number of important innovations that took place in Amsterdam during the Dutch Republic in the 17th century, and in London since the 18th century.
 During the 20th century, developments in telecommunications and computing caused major changes to banks' operations and let banks dramatically increase in size and geographic spread.
-The financial crisis of 2007–2008 caused many bank failures, including some of the world's largest banks, and provoked much debate about bank regulation.
+The 2008 financial crisis led to many bank failures, including some of the world's largest banks, and provoked much debate about bank regulation.